Kong/docs.konghq.com/app/0.10.x/getting-started/introduction.md

 This sets the foundations for a pluggable architecture, where Lua scripts (referred to as *”plugins”*) can be enabled and executed at runtime.
 Because of this, we like to think of Kong as **a paragon of microservice architecture**: at its core, it implements database abstraction, routing and plugin management.
 Plugins can live in separate code bases and be injected anywhere into the request lifecycle, all in a few lines of code.

+### What are the advantages of using Kong?

+- One of the core principals of Kong is its extensibility through plugins.
+Plugins allow to easily add new features and tackle complex code, these plugins are written in LUA language.
+Kong also comes with a lot of useful plugins which can be used directly or you can even make your own plugins!

+- Kong supports very flexible gateway routing which can be fully configured by using Routes.
+These define if traffic should be by Host-header, Method, URI path or a combination of those.

+- Besides traditional DNS-based balancing, Kong provides a Ring-based balancer where you can either use round-robin or a customized hash-based balancer following the Ketama principle.

+- Kong also provides analytics for all your APIs which in turn help you make your website even more powerful by diagnosing issues and optimizing it.

+- Kong has a huge community of fans, users and contributors - so whether you have a doubt, problem or you need any kind of assistance, we have got you covered!

 ## Next Steps

 Now, lets get familiar with learning how to "start" and "stop" Kong.